Mr-Coxall/Microbit-Christmas-Decoration/lesson-02.md

 })
 ```

-## Let's make a pattern, just like in math class!
+## Let's make a pattern, just like in math class! @showhint

 You can use the ``||basic:show icon ♥ ▼||`` block to show different pictures.
 Lets place 3 different icons into the ``||input.on button A ▼ pressed||`` block.
 - you already have a ``||basic:show icon ♥ ▼||`` block